hindu-comm/weblogs/manasataramgini/2006/12/2006-12-28_on-darshanas.md

 This comes out strongly in the itihAsa and purANa — one of the most famous expressions of this known to most hindus is the statement of kR^iShNa in the bhagavad gItA:
-nAhaM prakAshaH sarvasya yoga-mAyA-samAvR^itaH |
+nAhaM prakAshaH sarvasya yoga-mAyA-samAvR^itaH \|
-mUDho.ayaM nAbhijAnAti loko mAm-ajam-avyayam || (BG7.25)
+mUDho.ayaM nAbhijAnAti loko mAm-ajam-avyayaM \|\| (BG7.25)
 “I am not manifest to all veiled by the yoga of my mAyA.
 This deluded world knows not me unborn and unlimited.”
 Again at sunset on the 14th day of the Great War devakI-putra turning to arjuna says: “arjuna, I have obscured the sun by the means of my yoga and the kauravas think it has set.
-Shoot jayadratha\!”
+Shoot jayadratha!”

 Another poignant expression of the fact that the display of yoga is essentially the same as the display of mAyA is suggested by the story of